Lisbon to Casablanca

 Cruising from Seville, Spain to Gibraltar took many hours.
 Elizabeth and I heard a second lecture by Ali Behdad of UCLA–this one on Postcards!
 He presented his recent research on early 20th-century French postcards from Morocco.
 Exotic landscapes, street scenes, and often eroticized images of women provide a unique window into colonial attitudes.
 Postcards were not only inexpensive forms of communication, but served as visual propaganda, carefully crafted to shape French public opinion about its colonial presence in North Africa.
 They romanticized the exotic, while obscuring complex realities.
 Here are three of his slides, his book is coming out soon!

-At last, Gibraltar on May 1–one of the Pillars of Hercules that marked the edge of the known world in classical antiquity!
+At last, Gibraltar on May 1–one of the Pillars of Hercules that marked the edge of the known world in antiquity!
 I had passed through the Strait of Gibraltar in June 1965 on my way to Vöcklabruck, Austria with the Experiment in International Living, but this was my first time to actually climb the Rock!
 We were picked up from the ship in vehicles that could do that safely.
 After a short walk around the Lighthouse, our driver took us to St. Michael’s Cave and introduced us to some of he Barbary Apes, a species of Barbary macaques who roam freely around the Rock and are Europe’s only free wild monkeys.
 Click for more photos in this album.

-On Sunday, May 3, we arrived at the southern Pillar of Hercules that was once the border of the known world.
-Tangier, Morocco, is over 2,500 years old, with origins as a Phoenician trading post dating back to at least the 8th century BCE.
-This makes it one of the oldest continuously inhabited cities in North Africa, with a recorded history spanning three millennia.
-This vibrant metropolis was conquered and claimed multiple times by Spain, Portugal and Morocco, but it attracted artists.
-In 1845, Eugène Delacroix painted The Sultan of Morocco.
+On Sunday, May 3, we arrived at the southern Pillar of Hercules that, with Gibraltar, was once considered the border of the known world.
+Tangier, Morocco, whose origins a Phoenician trading post date back to at least the 8th century BCE, is one of the oldest continuously inhabited cities in North Africa, Tangier was conquered and claimed multiple times over the millennia by Spain, Portugal and Morocco.
+It also captured the imagination of artists.In 1845 Eugène Delacroix painted The Sultan of Morocco.

 A Moroccan guide took us through the original Kasbah and escorted us through many souks, where I bought two pairs of lovely earrings, my only significant purchases on this trip.
 We saw Moroccan rugs, many flowers, lots of fruits and vegetables and had a lovely lunch.
 Finding out that tangerines grow nearby made me feel at home!
-Click here to come with me to Tangier.
+Click here to come with me to Tangier!

 Prior to this trip I had read Adventures in Morocco by Alice Morrison, a BBC journalist who was born in Edinburgh, grew up in Africa, and speaks fluent Arabic.
 This tour showed us how Morocco is continuing to expand and develop in the 21st Century.
 That evening I passed on Morrison’s book to our new friends from Rice, the Gottshalks, who were continuing to explore this awesome country.